sheoak/dotfiles-bepoptimist/README.md

 The bépo keyboard addict dotfiles repository
 ============================================

+This repository is currently under refactoring and unstable.
+Use at your own risk.
+I'm aiming at making a stable version before the end of the year and will the follow a standard git workflow.

-Various linux configuration files — lot of them using bépo layout and/or vim-styles shortcuts.
+Various Linux configuration files — lot of them using bépo layout and/or vim-styles shortcuts.

 This is a keyboard oriented configuration based on i3 (currently testing